 How people pay for senior apartments in Virginia Beach

-Senior apartments in Virginia Beach can be paid for through various methods, including private funds, public funds, and veterans benefits, but Medicaid, Medicare, or long-term care insurance do not cover senior apartment rent.
-However, these programs may help pay for in-home health care services.
-The following section offers insights into private pay, Medicare, Medicaid, and VA benefits for senior apartments.
+Senior apartments in Virginia Beach can be paid for through various methods, including private funds, public funds, and veterans benefits.
+Medicaid, Medicare, and long-term care insurance do not cover senior apartment rent, but they can help pay for in-home health care services.
+The following offers insights into private pay, Medicare, Medicaid, and benefits through the Department of Veterans Affairs (VA) for senior apartments.

 You can find all private pay, housing assistance, VA benefits, and Medicare/Medicaid resources for seniors here.